 Even so, you'd have noticed that these products appear to have a connection to Microsoft Dynamics 365 in some way.
 But it's not clear how exactly they're related to each other.

 If you're confused, don't worry too much about it!
-We've put in the time and effort to figure out the details, so that you don't have to.
+We've put in the time and effort to figure out the details, so you don't have to.

 To make a long story short, the aforementioned brand names actually refer to different versions of the same software products.

-To be more specific, Axapta is the original version of Dynamics AX, which has evolved to become part of the cloud-based Microsoft Dynamics 365 enterprise ERP software.
+Specifically, Axapta is the original version of Dynamics AX, which has evolved to become part of the cloud-based Microsoft Dynamics 365 enterprise ERP software.

 Similarly, Navision is the original version of Dynamics NAV, which in turn is the on-premises version of the cloud-based Microsoft Dynamics 365 Business Central.